 Private water supplies take many forms, from direct surface water abstractions to modern boreholes.
 Past investigations and projects have included the following as in-use water supplies: stream/rivers, infiltration wells, field drainage, rain water, abandoned mine workings, springs, wells, borehole and sea water!

 An investigation includes looking at the source, related infrastructure and treatment in terms of influence on water quality and risk.
 Samples for microbiological and chemical testing are normally collected and analysed in a UKAS certified laboratory.
 Reports detail the necessary improvements that could be made to reduce the risk and make the water wholesome.
 Where alternative supplies might be considered, the options and likely costs are given.

 Past investigations have also included Asset Condition Surveys, feasibility studies, legal disputes/litigation advice, contamination assessments, house purchasing, site development, infrastructure improvement and both water and money saving measures.

 Buying a house with a private water supply?

 Many rural properties are not connected to the mains water supply and therefore rely on a private raw water supply such as a spring, well or borehole.
 The concept of a private water supply may sound attractive but often the supply is in a poor or dangerous condition and the cost to improve it can be significant.
-Without exception every private supply investigated by Case Environmental (as part of a prospective property purchase/sale) has had one or more significant problems identified.
+Many private supplies investigated by Case Environmental (as part of a prospective property purchase/sale) have had one or more significant problems identified.
 This includes poorly protected structures, failing water quality, close proximity to foul assets (sewerage/farm wastes/fuel/chemical stores), the supply of third parties, lack of maintenance or sustained water shortages.

 For those used to being supplied by mains water the prospect of a private supply can seem daunting.
 When provided correctly the supply can be reliable, wholesome and economic.
 However, a poor quality or an unreliable supply can significantly reduce the value of the property, present a health risk and in some cases make it difficult to get a mortgage.